geb/geb/doc/manual/src/chapters/020-browser.md

     assert browser.$("h1").text() == "Signup Page"
     assert browser.page instanceof SignupPage

-> See the section on [Advanced Page Navigation][page-navigation] for more information on this topic.
+> see the section on [Advanced Page Navigation][page-navigation] for more information on this topic.

 ### Direct